Tappahannock, Virginia

 Tappahannock is the oldest town in Essex County, Virginia, United States.
-The population was 2,375 at the 2010 census, up from 2,068 at the 2000 census.
+As of the 2020 census, Tappahannock had a population of 2,193.
 Located on the Rappahannock River, Tappahannock is the county seat of Essex County.
-Its name comes from an Algonquian language word lappihanne (also noted as toppehannock), meaning "Town on the rise and fall of water" or "where the tide ebbs and flows."
-The Rappahannock is a tidal estuary from above this point and downriver to its mouth on Chesapeake Bay.
+Its name comes from an Algonquian language word toppehannock, meaning "cold-water creek".

 In 1608 English explorer John Smith landed in Tappahannock and fought with the local Rappahannock people.
 After defeating them, he later made peace.

 History

-In the mid 1660s, Captain Richard Hobbs had rights to 800 acres south of Gilson's Creek at the Rappahannock River.
+In the mid-1660s, Captain Richard Hobbs had rights to 800 acres south of Gilson's Creek at the Rappahannock River.
 In 1680, Virginia law required warehouses to be established in port towns, and that year surveyor George Morris created a survey showing Hobbs His Hole Harbour.
 "Hole" refers to where a ship could drop anchor in a deep part of the water, and thus it was Capt.
 Hobbs who parked his ship Elizabeth and Mary here in the vicinity of present-day Tappahannock.
 This area became known as Hobbs Hole.

 The settlement was platted for 50 acre, divided into half-acre squares.
 The port was established at Hobbs Hole and called New Plymouth, later changed back to the Native American name Tappahannock.
 As part of the Tobacco Inspection Act of 1730, public warehouses for inspection and exportation of tobacco, the colony's commodity crop, were established at Hobbs Hole.
 Ocean-going ships could reach this port.

 During the War of 1812, the town was seized by British naval forces under the command of Captain Robert Barrie on December 2, 1814.
 The British left the town two days later, after burning down the courthouse and two jails.

+The historic courthouse burned on August 30, 1965.
+Although many records were saved, some historic photographs were lost.

+Senator Harry Byrd Jr. appeared at the ribbon cutting for the bridge across the Rappahannock River named for Thomas J. Downing on February 16, 1927.

 The Tappahannock Historic District is listed on the National Register of Historic Places.

 During the Tornado outbreak of February 23–24, 2016, the town was hit by an EF3 tornado on February 24, causing massive damage and injuring more than two dozen people.